parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/build_deploy_contract.md

 </details>

 ## **Optimizing WASM binary for code size (optional)**

 The generated WASM binary has a large file size, which leads to higher gas costs for deployment and contract calls.
-You can compress and optimize the WASM binary through our `optimize_tool` in bash script.
+You can compress and optimize the WASM binary through our `optimize_tool` in bash script in Linux or terminal commands in Windows.

+### Linux and macOS

 We recommend that you use this optimization tool, otherwise you will not have enough tokens to run a contract.
 The faucet gives enough tokens to run contracts that have been built with the optimizer tool.